jeniyat/WNUT_2020_NER/code/Readme.md

 ## Optional arguments for Latex format performane presentation

-The perfomnace of the model can be viewed as latex table by using the  `-to_latex` parameter as below:
+The performnace of the model can be viewed as LaTex table by using the  `-to_latex` parameter as below:

 ```
 python crf_ner_wlp.py  -train_data "../../data/train_data/Standoff_Format/" -test_data "../../data/test_data/Standoff_Format/"  `-to_latex` 1
 ```

 The default value of `-to_latex` is `0`.
-The latex table will be printed to `stdout` and also saved the latex formated table in `performance.tex` file.
-You can change the location of the preformance file with the `-perf_file` parameter as below:
+The LaTex table will be printed to `stdout` and saved in `performance.tex` file.
+You can change the location of the performance file with the `-perf_file` parameter as below:

 ```
 python crf_ner_wlp.py  -train_data "../../data/train_data/Standoff_Format/" -test_data "../../data/test_data/Standoff_Format/"  `-to_latex` 1 -perf_file "performance_crf.tex"